GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

   $ reduce -p threshold=4.5 <fitsfile.fits>

-This overrides the defined default value.
+.. dev of parameter viewer ..

 .. _atfile:

 The @file facility
 ++++++++++++++++++

-The reduce command line interface is implemented under the ``argparse`` module's ``ArgumentParser`` class.
-ArgumentParser provides what might be called the '@file' facility (users and readers familiar with IRAF will recognize this facility).
+The reduce command line interface supports what might be called an 'at-file' facility (users and readers familiar with IRAF will recognize this facility).
+This facility allows users to provide any and all command line options and flags to ``reduce`` via in a single acsii text file.
-The ``argparse`` documentation actually calls this a 'from file', but it is the same thing.

 By passing an @file to ``reduce`` on the command line, users can encapsulate all the options and positional arguments they might wish to specify in a single